OlivierLD/JOB/README.md

 Make sure the required devices are correctly wired for the demos.

 ## Compatibility
-Should be comaptible with any JVM-aware languages.
+Should be compatible with any JVM-aware languages.
 Samples to be provided.

 ## Available device implementations
 - SSD1306